chregu/most-basic-chatbot/README.md

 More of a demo what basic steps are needed to create such a thing and certainly not something I'd trust in.

+See the comments in the sources in `src` for explanations what it actually does.

 ## Installation